mateidiana/GermanLanguageClub/README.md

 one class and receive a score.
 A student can also abandon a class.
 A teacher on the other hand is assigned a single class which they can modify (add exercises to/ delete exercises from).
 Teachers can also create or delete exams for their respective class.
-Overall, this app handles a real life scenario of managing a learning setting for student, teachers and learning materials.
+Overall, this app handles a real life scenario of managing a learning setting for students, teachers and learning materials.